Live Well – Community Medical Center Employee Wellness Program

 The punch cards are available at Rose Merrie’s Gift Shop.
 If you’re in Stevensville or another off campus location, you can call the Gift Shop at 327-4066 to buy the punch card over the phone and they will mail it to you.

 A number of area fitness establishments have stepped up to offer discounts for Community Medical Center employees and their families.
-Click here to see the list.
+Please contact your local fitness establishments to find out if they offer a discount.

 Eating nutritious foods is a recipe for better health.
 At Community Medical Center, Nurtrition Services takes that a step further by giving you meal options that are not only good for you, but taste delicious.
 You’ll see healthy choices everywhere, even in the vending machines with their “Fit Pick” options that are 40% lower in fat and sugar.